Thingamore/EZHobo/README.md

 # EZHobo
 Welcome to Ezhobo, your one stop shop for all things Hobopolis automation scripting and the basis of the Ascension Speed Society's Feeding (on) the Homeless Initiative.

+## Note:
+This is a fork of Thingamore's script, attempting to fix a weird behavior in Shadow Rift CCS.

 ## Installation:
 `git checkout https://github.com/Infopowerbroker/EZHobo.git`